Skip to main content

 If needed, it may also be done for affiliated entities.

-In case of EU grant requests not exceeding 60 000 EUR and submitted by other types of entities than those mentioned above, applicants must provide a declaration of honour certifying that they have the financial capacity to implement the project.
-This declaration of honour constitutes a specific section of the application form.
+In case of EU grant requests not exceeding EUR 60 000 and submitted by other types of entities than those mentioned above, applicants must provide a declaration on honour certifying that they have the financial capacity to implement the project.
+This declaration on honour constitutes a specific section of the application form.
+The relevant agency may request that the applicant submit additional documents and information.

-In case of EU grant requests exceeding 60 000 EUR and submitted by other types of entities than those mentioned above, the applicant must submit, in addition to the declaration of honour, the following documents through the Funding & tender opportunities portal (Participant Register – “Financial capacity” tab) / Organisation Registration System:
+In case of EU grant requests exceeding EUR 60 000 and submitted by other types of entities than those mentioned above, the applicant must submit, in addition to the declaration on honour, the following documents through the EU Funding & Tenders Portal (Participant Register – “Financial capacity” tab) / Organisation Registration System:

 For the actions managed by the Executive Agency, for more information, see “Rules for Legal Entity Validation, LEAR Appointment and Financial Capacity Assessment”.

-Where the application concerns action grants for a project for which the amount exceeds 750 000 EUR, in addition to the above, an audit report produced by an approved external auditor may be requested.
-That report shall certify the accounts for the last financial year available.
+Where the application concerns action grants for a project for which the amount exceeds 750 000 EUR, in addition to the above, an audit report produced by an approved external auditor may be requested where available, and always in cases where a statutory audit is required by Union or national law, certifying the accounts for up to the last three available financial years.
+In all other cases, the applicant shall provide a self-declaration signed by its authorised representative certifying the validity of its accounts for up to the last three available financial years.

 For entities which cannot provide the above documents because they are newly created, a estimated financial data/financial declaration or an insurance declaration stating the applicant's financial risks may replace the above documents.

-The coordinator must upload these documents in the Funding & tender opportunities portal (Participant Register – “Financial capacity” tab) / Organisation Registration System only when contacted by the EU central validation services via Participant Register or by the relevant National Agency requesting the applicant to provide the necessary supporting documents.
-In case of actions managed directly by the Executive Agency where to apply, this request will be sent via the messaging system embedded in the respective system.
+The coordinator must upload these documents in the EU Funding & Tenders Portal (Participant Register – “Financial capacity” tab) / Organisation Registration System only when contacted by the EU central validation services via Participant Register or by the relevant National Agency requesting the applicant to provide the necessary supporting documents.
+In case of actions managed directly by the Executive Agency, this request will be sent via the messaging system embedded in the respective system.

 In case of proposals submitted on behalf of a consortium of partners, should the National Agency or the Executive Agency have doubts on the financial capacity of the consortium, it should carry out a risk-assessment based on which the same documents as indicated above may be requested from all the participating organisations in the consortium.
 This is applicable regardless the granted amount.